How does it work?

-RDotNet allows R functionality to be called from .NET, and exposes an object model for representing R values (based on the type RDotNet.SymbolExpression).
-Using RDotNet, one executes R code by passing strings of R code into an Evaluate method.
+RBridge allows R functionality to be called from .NET, and exposes a type that represents R values (RBridge.SymbolicExpression).
+R code may be executed by passing the code as a string into an eval method.
 From the RProvider, we introspect on available R packages and functions and expose them as members of provided types.
 You can then call them just like regular .NET functions, with IntelliSense and compile-time checking.
-RDotNet.SymbolicExpression provides a nice OO model of the R native SEXP type, so we simply expose results using that type.
-To make it more friendly from F#, we extend it with some extension members and active patterns.
+RBridge handles raw R interop and basic structural elements of R types.
+RProvider adds a semantic layer on top of this that provides a richer representation of R expression types and operations.

 RProvider determines the set of installed packages in your R installation and exposes them as namespaces under the root RProvider namespace.
 This allows you to 'open' the namespaces you want to use as if they were regular .NET namespaces.